ahmad-a-ebrahim/ahmad-a-ebrahim/README.md

 # 💫 About Me:
-Hi, I'm Ahmad, <br>a Software Engineer and Front-End Developer with professional experience in React.js & Next.js.
+Hi, I'm Ahmad, <br>a Software Engineer and Web Developer with professional experience in React.js & Next.js.

 ## 🌐 Socials: